Policy on Charges and Payments

 - $0.05 per page for duplication

-- The actual cost of any other digital media used to fulfill the request
+- The actual cost of any other digital media used to fulfill the request, unless otherwise agreed upon by DENR and the requestor

-- Actual postage and packaging used to fulfill the request
+- Actual or estimated postage and packaging used to fulfill the request

 - The special service charge for extensive requests is calculated as the “actual time it takes to locate, copy and re-file the records requested.”